SydneyOwl/GoOwl/readme.md

 /gogs/2/hook---------------->Hook for repo 2,type:gogs
 /github/3/hook---------------->Hook for repo 3,type:github
 ```
 you may use `https://domain.com/gogs/1/hook` as the hook address of repo 1 for example.
-When GoOwl received webhook, it will start executing script automatically and print result out.
+When GoOwl received webhook, it will start executing script automatically and print result out.However, if repo failed to clone on start, the route of the repo won't be registered, which means the hook of the repo is unavailable.

 ## More...
 `GoOwl` may be buggy currently.
 Issues are welcome.

-**Some of the code (common/command、cmd/run、app/other) comes from gogs and go-admin under mit license.
+**Some of the code (common/command、cmd/run、app/other) comes from gogs and go-admin under MIT license.
 Thanks!**